zLouis043/zString/README.md

 ```

-* Convert all characters to all lowecases
+* Convert all characters to all lowercases

 ```c